Post Updated February 2013

 - Reduce Risk of Mortality- Studies have shown that those who consume a high amount of red and processed meat have a significantly higher risk of overall mortality, cancer mortality and cardiovascular disease mortality.

-If you eat meat on a regular basis, going meatless one day a week would reduce your carbon emissions by ~28.5% for the week!
+If you eat meat on a regular basis, going meatless one day a week would reduce your carbon emissions by approximately 28.5% for one whole week!
 So friends, I am asking you, please take the pledge!